 If the nature of a sublease is such that the original lessee is relieved of the primary obligation under the original lease, the transaction shall be considered a termination of the original lease.
 Paragraph 842-20-35-14 addresses subleases in which the original lessee is not relieved of the primary obligation under the original lease.
 Any consideration paid or received upon termination that was not already included in the lease payments (for example, a termination payment that was not included in the lease payments based on the lease term) shall be included in the determination of profit or loss to be recognized in accordance with paragraph 842-20-40-1.
-If a sublease is a termination of the original lease by the lessee in accordance with paragraph 405-20-40-2.
+If a sublease is a termination of the original lease and the original lessee is secondarily liable, the guarantee obligation shall be recognized by the lessee in accordance with paragraph 405-20-40-2.